 hydra.asutexas.edu

-VIRUS IFU Layout, Target Placement, and Dithering/Tiling
+VIRUS Dithers, IFU Layout/Target Placement, and Tiling

 Here we describe:

-• VIRUS IFU layout on the sky (configuration is evolving)
+• VIRUS IFU layout on the sky

 • How to place your targets on VIRUS IFUs